IDOWUMAYOWA/HAMOYE_MACHINE-LEARNING/README.md

 # HAMOYE_MACHINE-LEARNING
-##### This is a Tag along code for the Quiz on Machine Learning Prediction
+##### This is a tag along code for the Machine Learning Prediction Quiz.
-> This Quiz has 20 questions which include the use of linear, ridge and lasso regression with different performance metrics
+> This quiz contains 20 questions about the usage of linear, ridge, and lasso regression with various performance indicators.